rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 ## Challenges Faced
--Sparsity of the dataset
+- Sparsity of the dataset
--A large number of missing values
+- A large number of missing values
--Imbalanced 'isFraud' variable
+- Imbalanced 'isFraud' variable
--Dataset size and complexity made hyperparameter tuning
+- Dataset size and complexity made hyperparameter tuning

 ## Repository Contents
 -README.md: This file, containing an overview of the project and instructions.
 -code/: Folder containing the Jupyter notebooks, Python scripts, and Streamlit app code.
 -presentation/: Folder containing the project presentation slides.
 ## Google-Drive-Data-Folder"
 -Due to the large size of the dataset (1.35GB), it is not included in the GitHub repository.
-You can access the original data files and all other project files in this -Google Drive folder.https://drive.google.com/drive/folders/18LUIIgHwlOQ5ks5DswfnHTXm680d9mxk</a>
+You can access the original data files and all other project files in this -Google Drive folder.bit.ly/3z8kZaJ</a>